 - Create shooting scenarios – Have a partner talk you through the following, “The elk just walked out.
 He’s broad-side.
 He’s clear.
 Take the shot when you’re ready.”
 Then add a reload into the scenario.
 Remind your partner, “You’re going to shoot once.
 Quickly throw the bolt and reload.
 The elk didn’t fall down.
 Quickly re-acquire your target and shoot again.”
 Rehearsing this scenario not only helps for real-life hunting situations, but it takes the shooter’s mind off the recoil.

 With some practice the added confidence of shots that are grouped better we can reduce shooting flinch.
 Another thing to note is to shoot a very minimal number of rounds so the shooter doesn’t become tired or sore.
-If you’re preparing with your hunting rifle, six rounds may be plenty.
+Six rounds may be plenty if you’re preparing with your hunting rifle.
 Don’t let the shooter leave the range with a sore shoulder.
 You’ll be happy to work on better groupings instead of evading the dreaded bad habits.